 Applicants should have achieved high school graduation and have at least 16-18 acceptable units of secondary school work.
-(A unit is defined as five 45-minute periods each week for 36 weeks.)
+(A unit is defined as five 45minute periods each week for 36 weeks.)

 Ten of these units must be in academic subjects.
-The following distribution of units is recommended: English (three units), mathematics (two units), natural science (one unit), social studies or history (two units) and foreign language (two units).
+The following distribution of units is recommended: English (three units), mathematics (two units), natural science (one unit), social studies or history (two units), and foreign language (two units).

-Students deficient in entrance requirements, but whom BJU is willing to accept, must make up deficiencies by taking additional hours on the university level.
-These hours are added to the total of 128 required for graduation.
-Since one semester of college work is usually construed to be the equivalent of a year's high school course, a student deficient one-half unit of academic electives is required 130 hours for graduation; a student deficient one unit, 131 hours for graduation, etc. These additional hours must be taken in the areas of study in which the student is deficient.
+Students deficient in entrance requirements, but whom BJU is willing to accept, must make up deficiencies by taking additional credits on the university level.
+These credits are added to the total of 128 minimum required for graduation.
+Since one semester of college work is usually construed to be the equivalent of a year's high school course, a student deficient onehalf unit of academic electives is required 130 credits for graduation; a student deficient one unit, 131 credits for graduation, etc. These additional credits must be taken in the areas of study in which the student is deficient.